MaxWong03/lighthouse-web-notes/Week_2/Weekend/we.md

 blabber()
 /**
  * The above code will print out undefined
- * because here you are creating a property speak in the boromir object
+ * because when you do blabber = bormoir.speak
- * but you are assinging to the reference of the memory address in which talk is stored
+ * you are esentially doing blabber = talk
- * so when you call it, the this keyword is binded to the global object, in whcih there is no property sound
+ * and when you do that, the talk is in the global scope and thus the this keyword is pointing to the global object *
- *
  */

 ```